Gateway to Nature project construction FAQ’s

 Will any hedgerows or trees be removed?

-Around 150m of the 25km hedgerows we manage have to be cut down.
-This is to create a visibility splay (an area of land at a junction that ensures drivers can clearly see and be seen by other road users) required for cars leaving the site onto Sires Hill.
+Around 150m of the 25km hedgerows we manage have to be cut down – this is primarily because of the visibly splay required for cars leaving the site onto Sires Hill.
 Already this winter we have planted more hedgerows than will be removed due to this project.

 At the conclusion of the works, further tree planting and hedgerow establishment will take place.